-- System design for Netflix with about more than 130 million subscribers and its presence in more than 250 plus countries is a company that handles a large category of movies and television content we users paid monthly rent to access this content and what that means to Netflix is that the user experience should be very smooth and enjoyable.
+- With over 130 million subscribers and a presence in more than 250 countries, System Design for Netflix is a company that manages a large range of movies and television content.
+Users pay a monthly fee to access this content and what it means for Netflix.
+The user experience should be very simple and enjoyable.

 Netflix operates in two clouds:

 Both clouds must work together seamlessly to deliver endless hours of video for users.
 Netflix has three main components i.e.:

 Now Java experts are going to mention some high-level working of Netflix and then jump right into all these three components in depth.
 Without the knowledge of high-level work, if they go and write the components of system design for Netflix it will be pretty hard for you to understand.
 So, the Java development team is going to mention a high-level overview of Netflix.

 - First, let’s understand what is a client?
 A client is any device from which you play the video on Netflix it could be your desktop, could be Android, or it could be your iPhone, it could be your Xbox or anything like that.

 - Another thing is that everything that is not included in video streaming is handled in the AWS cloud.
 When you hire Java developers for application development, they know everything.
 Anything that involves video streaming is completely controlled by OpenConnect.

 - openConnect is a Netflix-owned CDN.
 Simply put, a CDN is a contingency delivery network, a network of distributed servers placed in different locations or in different countries or locations to serve content more quickly.
 For example, say you are in India and you have a website that hosts videos on it what if the user is requesting a video hosted on your website from the United States.
 That means the packets or the video should be traveling from the server in India to the US through C cables, which are used for serving the internet.